rust-lang/blog.rust-lang.org/posts/inside-rust/2021-01-15-rustdoc-performance-improvements.md

 then linking to `usize::f` would not only not work, but would take longer to run than the rest of intra-doc links to run.
 This temporarily disabled blanket impls until the bug is fixed and the performance can be improved, for a similar [90x] speedup on `stm32h7xx`.

-You may be wondering why stm32h7xx was so slow before; see the end of the post for details.
+You may be wondering why `stm32h7xx` was so slow before; see the end of the post for details.

 [90x]: https://github.com/rust-lang/rust/pull/79682#issuecomment-738505531

 ## It's all about cleanup

-With the recent growth of the rustdoc team, we finally had some time to pay the technical debt we've been accumulating for a while.
-To sum it up: removing implementations in rustdoc and use the compiler types directly.
-First, we need to explain a bit how rustdoc works.
+With the recent growth of the rustdoc team, we finally had some time to pay down the technical debt we've been accumulating for a while.
+To sum it up: removing implementations in rustdoc and using the compiler types directly.
+First, we need to explain a bit about how rustdoc works.
 When we run it to generate HTML documentation, it goes through several steps:

 * Run parts of the compiler to get the information we need.
-* Remove the information provided by the compiler that we don't need (for example, if an item is "doc hidden", we don't need it).
+* Remove the information provided by the compiler that we don't need (for example, if an item is `doc(hidden)`, we don't need it).
 There is a lot to say on this part so maybe we'll write another blog post to go more into details.
 * The `doctree` pass which adds some extra information needed by rustdoc on some items of the compiler.
 * The `clean` pass which converts the compiler types into rustdoc ones: basically, it transforms everything into "printable" content.
 * The `render` pass which then generates the desired output (HTML or, on nightly, JSON).